 Compose deployments of RethinkDB also come with a number of RethinkDB specific features:

-- Data Browser for Redis.
+- Data Browser for RethinkDB.

 - An optional add-on for real-time log access.